 The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease or the ability of staying on past lease expiry date (in holdover) if it is reasonably certain to be exercised.
-The Group has historically always had several lease contracts in holdover.
 The Group applies judgement in evaluating whether it is reasonably certain whether leases will be extended beyond the contracted period.
 Refer to Note 13.
 Right-of-use assets and Lease liabilities for further information.